Healthdirect Free Australian health advice you can count on.

 Omega 3 is important for your general health and helps to protect you against disease.

-Vegans can take an algal-based omega-3 supplement to be sure to get enough long-chain omega-3 fats.
+If you follow a vegan diet, you can take an algal-based omega-3 supplement to make sure you'll get enough long-chain omega-3 fats.

 Vitamin D